-Q. How do I order an OSHA Manual from the website?
+Q. How do I order an OSHA or HIPAA product from the website?
 What are the different payment methods you accept?

-A. OSHA MANUAL FOR PHYSICIANS OR DENTISTS OR VETERINARIANS can be ordered from their respective pages of this website.
+A. Any of our products can be ordered from their respective pages of this website.
 We also offer Cal/OSHA and Washington OSHA (WISHA) packages.
-We accept all major credit cards and PayPal.
-Authorize Net provides our payment gateway for credit card transactions.
+Our payment methods include all major credit cards, Amazon Pay, Apple Pay and PayPal.
+Authorize Net is our major payment gateway for credit card transactions.

 Q. How long does it take for you to ship the order?